Custom Logic Implementation

 custom logic

-Example 3 - get an input Select statement with parameters for the Select statement:
+Example 3 — get an input SELECT statement with parameters for the SELECT statement:

 custom logic

-Example — CustomLogicSql Flow
+Examples — CustomLogicSql Flow

-A new generic Custom Logic flow has been added to the TDM library: CustomLogicSql.
-This flow gets an SQL query to run on a given DB interface.
-Edit the flow in order to use it in the TDM tasks:
+A new generic Custom Logic flow, CustomLogicSql has been added to the TDM library.
+This flow executes a given SQL query on a specified DB interface.
+Edit the flow in order to use it in TDM tasks:

 • Add the CustomLogicSql flow to the CustomLogicFlows Actor.
 Populate the new record as follows: